ORANGE GATE×JCAT

 You.

-The rich natural environment of Nara and a lonely childhood are the origins of her creativity.
-Saved by a world of imagination, she was drawn to free expression and, after working in apparel, began teaching herself oil painting.
+The rich natural environment of Nara and her lonely childhood were the starting point of her creative endeavors.
+She was saved by a world of fantasy, and was drawn to free expression.
+After working in apparel, she began self-studying oil painting.

-Starting with abstract paintings, gradually pursuing expressions honest to one's own "likes."
-Influenced by Van Gogh and William Morris, built a world of works that feel warm yet poignant.
+Starting with abstract painting, he gradually pursued honest expression of what he liked.
+Influenced by Van Gogh and William Morris, he created a world of art that exudes warmth and melancholy.

-Currently, he is developing the "permeate art" series, which fuses two-dimensional and three-dimensional elements, continuing to create works that blend into the space.
-He has also exhibited at places like Chakyuan and Independent Tokyo, expanding the range of his expression.
+He is currently developing his "permeate art" series, which combines two-dimensional and three-dimensional art, and continues to create works that blend into the space.
+He has exhibited at venues such as Chakichian and Independent Tokyo, expanding the scope of his expression.

 MORE VIEW